-Have you ever sat down to design and absolutely nothing happened?
+Have you ever sat down to design and your mind just went blankk?

 You have the most beautiful yarn and a collection of stitch pattern books right in front of you.
 Your computer is open to Pinterest for ideas, you cleared your schedule and yet: NOTHING.
 You have a deadline looming: NOTHING.
 You walk away and even give yourself a little time to process and reflect.
 You come back light and refreshed and: NOTHING.

 What you have is a great big Creative Block.

 A creative block is a period of time when a designer just can’t connect with her inspiration or can’t bring herself to create any new work.
 This not only happens in design, but also in blog post writing, email newsletter writing, social media engagement.
 It can happen any time you have to call upon your right brain to create something.

 Creative Blocks can come from a variety of sources including:

 You’re busy, but you’re not really getting any meaningful work done.
 Busy work is spending four hours on social media and three hours sorting through your emails.
 Before you know it, seven hours have passed and you’ve gotten nothing that really helps your business accomplished.
 I can relate to this one.
 Social media is the rabbit hole of time suck.